xczhou-astro/galaxyEmulator/README.md

     postprocess = PostProcess(properties=preprocess.properties, config=conf) # initialize PostProcess class
     postprocess.runPostprocess() # run postprocessing
 ```
+then, `python emulator.py`.

-Or interactively run in ipython/jupyter specifying the subhaloIDs.
+Or you can interactively run by specifying the subhaloIDs in jupyter as illustrated in `Notebooks/tutorial.ipynb`.
 ## Classes
 ### Configuration
 ```Python
 config = Configuration(surveys=None)
 ```
 surveys: `str (N,)`, considered surveys.
-If None, configurations will be read from current directory, or configuration files will be created.
+If None, configurations will be read from current directory, or configuration files will be created from templates.
 ```Python
 conf = config.get_config()
 ```